Amazon Web Services: Availability and topology

+As of March 2024, AWS had announced the planned launch of six additional regions in Malaysia, Mexico, New Zealand, Thailand, Saudi Arabia, and the European Union.
+In mid March 2023, Amazon Web Services signed a cooperation agreement with the New Zealand Government to build large data centers in New Zealand.

 In 2014, AWS claimed its aim was to achieve 100% renewable energy usage in the future.
 In the United States, AWS's partnerships with renewable energy providers include Community Energy of Virginia, to support the US East region; Pattern Development, in January 2015, to construct and operate Amazon Wind Farm Fowler Ridge; Iberdrola Renewables, LLC, in July 2015, to construct and operate Amazon Wind Farm US East; EDP Renewables North America, in November 2015, to construct and operate Amazon Wind Farm US Central; and Tesla Motors, to apply battery storage technology to address power needs in the US West (Northern California) region.

 Pop-up lofts

 AWS also has "pop-up lofts" in different locations around the world.
 These market AWS to entrepreneurs and startups in different tech industries in a physical location.
 Visitors can work or relax inside the loft, or learn more about what they can do with AWS.
 In June 2014, AWS opened their first temporary pop-up loft in San Francisco.
 In May 2015 they expanded to New York City, and in September 2015 expanded to Berlin.
 AWS opened its fourth location, in Tel Aviv from March 1, 2016, to March 22, 2016.
 A pop-up loft was open in London from September 10 to October 29, 2015.
 The pop-up lofts in New York and San Francisco are indefinitely closed due to the COVID-19 pandemic while Tokyo has remained open in a limited capacity.